TechGrounds-Cloud8/cloud8-QuincyTjia/Week1/LNX-06 Processes.md

 - sudo apt install telnetd -y command: this installs the telnet service (daemon)
 - sudo systemctl status inetd command: You can check the status of the process.
 - kill (PIP): this stops the process
+- top: Check memory usage for all processes

 ## Exercise
 ### Sources